 Desperado is a control deck which utilizes Desperado Barrel Dragon’s effect in the battle phase to destroy monsters while supporting Desperado with backrow to maintain field presence and generate card advantage.
 When paired with Master of Destiny, Desperado decks utilize strong generic DARK machine monsters like BM-4 Blast Spider in conjunction with synergistic coin flip cards like Twin-Barrel Dragon and Ms. Judge.
 This lineup provides Desperado decks with powerful battle phase control, spot removal, and negations all which make Desperado a versatile deck.
-As of the time of this guide, Desperado decks utilize a Parshath counter trap package, providing the deck with a slew of counter traps that offer spell speed 3 negates.
-Because of the consistent card advantage Desperado can potentially generate, it compensates for the cost of Rebirth of Parshath and other counter traps.
+Prior to the Master of Destiny nerf (which was when the guide was initially released), Desperado decks utilized a Parshath counter trap package, which provided the deck with a slew of counter traps like Rebirth of Parshath that offer spell speed 3 negates.
+Even though Master of Destiny is still the best ability post-nerf, it does allow other abilities to potentially shine as well, most notably in KOG.

-Master of Destiny ultimately caused this deck to be Tier, and will be the main focus when talking about Core Cards later in the guide.
-This ability allows you to get 3 guaranteed Heads, provided you have 5 different coin flip cards in your deck.
+Master of Destiny ultimately caused this deck to be Tier for a time period and will still be the main focus when talking about Core Cards later in the guide, even though it got nerfed.
+This ability allows you to get 3 guaranteed Heads, provided you have 7 different coin flip cards in your deck.
 A notable strength is that it turns a risky card like Cup of Ace into Pot of Greed for the first 3 heads, which is significant in terms of assisting your card advantage.
 Moreover, it guarantees heads for Desperado Barrel Dragon so that it can blow up monsters on the field.
 Master of Destiny is the true coin flipping connoisseur of abilities.

 - Other Skills: